 But what if you're a non-Napier resident - but own property in Napier?
 Can you vote?
 Yes, you can - but you'll need to register on our ratepayer roll.

 Our local body elections are by postal vote.
-Your papers should arrive around three weeks before election day - usually in an unremarkable, plain(ish) white envelope (don't look for an orange man like with the national elections).
-We recommend that you read the candidate booklet when it arrives, vote and mail your papers back quickly (in the prepaid envelope provided.
+Your papers should arrive around three weeks before election day.
+We recommend that you read the candidate booklet when it arrives, vote and mail your papers back quickly (in the prepaid envelope provided).
 You can also drop them back into the Council offices.

-If your papers don't arrive for some reason, or they are significantly damaged or destroyed (or 'creatively enhanced' by a small person), then you can come into Council before election day and cast a special vote.
+If your papers don't arrive for some reason, or they are significantly damaged or destroyed, you can come into Council before election day and cast a special vote.

 Special Votes are available to electors: